PuneetGopinath/Sanitizers/.github/CONTRIBUTING.md

 1. Fork our repo
 2. Create new branch with the language name, for example: `en-us`
 3. Clone it
-4. Edit the docs, `INSTALL.md`, `.github/SUPPORT.md`, `.github/CONTRIBUTING.md` and readme
+4. Edit the docs, `INSTALL.md`, `.github/SUPPORT.md`, `.github/CONTRIBUTING.md` and edit readme if possible
-5. At the end of readme add `Translated by your full name` in that language but not in english, replace `your full name` with your name in that language
+5. At the end of readme add `Translated by your name` in that language but not in english, replace `your name` with your name in that language
 6. Now commit
-7. The push and give us a pull request
+7. Push and give us a pull request

 #### Languages already translated